-Best Things to Do in Cape Town During Summer
+10 Best Things to Do in Cape Town During Summer

-One of our featured travel writers, Joanna Thelwell, has written a guide with advice, ideas and recommendations for what to do when visiting Cape Town during summer.
-She also suggests places to check out in the surrounding areas…
+One of our featured travel writers, Joanna Thelwell, has written a guide with advice, ideas and recommendations for what to do when visiting Cape Town during summer with suggestions for things to do and places to check out in the surrounding areas…

 What imagery strikes your senses when I say the words “South Africa”?
 Thirsty landscape?
 The Zula and Xhosa tribes?
 A Lion making a kill in the rough and wild Kruger National Park?
 I assure you it is this and much, much more!

 Juxtaposing its image of an unspoilt treasure, coffee chains and gifts shops can be found on the top to provide tourists with refreshments.
-From the peak the whole Mother city can be seen beneath you from Woodstock to Greenpoint and the expanding ocean.
+From the peak the whole city can be seen beneath you from Woodstock to Greenpoint and the expanding ocean.
+The views are incredible!